-The following table summarizes stock price vesting awards activity:
+The following table summarizes ROIC vesting awards activity:

-Successor

-ear Ended r 31, 2016

-Shares (thousands) Weight Average (Date Fair Grant

-Nonvested balance - beginning \$

-Granted 599 3.62

-Vested

-Forfeited (86) 3.46

-Nonvested balance - end 513 \$ 3.65
+For the Young For the Year Ended December 31, 2016 Shares (thousands) Weighted- Average Grant Date Fair Value Shares (thousands) Weighted- Average Grant Date Fair Value Outstanding at beginning of period 513 \$ 3.65 - Granted 599 3.62 Vested Forfeited (103) 3.46 (86) 3.46 Outstanding at end of period 410 \$ 3.70 513 \$ 3.65

-During the year ended December 31, 2016, 599,336 performance share unit awards were granted to certain executive officers and senior management employees, payable upon the achievement of an average return on invested capital ("ROIC") performance target during a three year measurement period ending on December 31, 2018.
+During the year ended December 31, 2016, 599,336 performance share unit awards were granted to certain executive officers and senior management employees, payable upon the achievement of an ROIC performance target during a three year measurement period ending on December 31, 2018.
+There were no ROIC performance awards granted during the year ended December 31, 2017.
 Performance share unit awards based on ROIC performance metrics are payable at the end of their respective performance period in common stock.
-The total potential payouts for awards granted during the year ended December 31, 2016 range from zero to 513,086 shares, should certain performance targets be achieved.
+The total potential payouts for awards granted during the year ended December 31, 2016 range from zero to 410,336 shares, should certain performance targets be achieved.
 These awards are subject to forfeiture upon termination of employment prior to vesting, subject in some cases to early vesting or continued eligibility for vesting upon specified events, including death, permanent disability or retirement of the grantee or a change in control of the Company.

-Compensation expense for ROIC based performance share unit awards outstanding during the year ended December 31, 2016 is currently being recognized based on an estimated payout of 0% of target, or 0 shares.
-During the fourth quarter of 2016, the Company lowered its estimated vesting of the performance share unit awards from 100% of target, or 342,057 shares, to an estimated vesting payout of 0%.
-As of December 31, 2016, there was no unrecognized compensation expense related to ROIC based vesting performance share unit awards expected to be recognized in subsequent periods.
+Compensation expense for ROIC based performance share unit awards outstanding during the year ended December 31, 2017 is currently being recognized based on an estimated payout of 0% of target, or 0 shares.
+During the fourth quarter of 2016, the Company lowered its estimated vesting of the performance share unit awards from 100% of target, or 273,557 shares, to an estimated vesting payout of 0%.
+As of December 31, 2017, there was no unrecognized compensation expense related to ROIC based vesting performance share unit awards expected to be recognized in subsequent periods.